{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 So that you can start with the end in mind, these resources help to calculate the power a data center needs.

-2. Calculating Total Power Requirements for Data Centers gives sample calculations and a worksheet to help you put together a first cut of power requirements.
+2. Calculating Total Power Requirements for Data Centers gives sample calculations and a worksheet to help you assemble a first cut of power requirements.

-3. For IT equipment power needs in particular, you can also make estimates by using this online data center power calculator.
+3. For IT equipment power needs, you can also make estimates using this online data center power calculator.

 Electrical Safety in Data Centers